Moghan/CarND-Behavioral-Cloning-P3/writeup_report.md

 ###Model Architecture and Training Strategy
 ####1.
 An appropriate model architecture has been employed

-Data is normalized in the model using a Keras lambda layer (code line 194).
+Data is normalized and cropped in the model using Keras lambda layers (code line 159-160).

 ####2.
 Attempts to reduce overfitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-Train/validation/test splits are made (code line 179).
+Train/validation/test splits are made (code line 144).

 #### Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (code line 212).
+The model used an adam optimizer, so the learning rate was not tuned manually (code line 177).

 #### Appropriate training data
 Nvidias approach, which also had cameras on the side , was to augment using shift and rotation to teach how to recover from poor position and orientation.

 I started with the noble goal that I would do the same, but in the end, my training data is almost only images from recovering.

-During training (and frpm Nvidias blog) I also found out that to much training data from driving straight will make the network biased to drive straight.
+During training (and from Nvidias blog) I also found out that to much training data from driving straight will make the network biased to drive straight.
 It seems like the network forgets how to produce higher steering angles.

 Training data have been augmented with flipped images.